Why Does Vinegar Clean?

 Carpet

-Yes, you can clean your carpet with vinegar.
-To do this, combine one teaspoon of baking soda, two tablespoons of vinegar, and two cups of hot water.
 Transfer this mixture to a spray bottle, then spray the spot you want to clean.
-If it’s your goal to remove carpet stains, this method will help you do that too.
+If it’s your goal to remove carpet stains, this method will help you do that, too.

 Wood

-Can you clean wood floors with vinegar?
-You are probably surprised, but yes, it can.
 Most people think that the acidity of the vinegar will damage wood floors.
 However, only waxed hardwood or unfinished wood floors are vulnerable to acid.
 Sealed and prefabricated hardwood floors are safe from vinegar.

 You can clean wood floors by mixing a half cup of vinegar and one gallon of warm water.
-Then use this mixture to wipe down dirty floors with your damp mop.
+Then, use this mixture to wipe down dirty floors with your damp mop.

 Can You Use Vinegar to Clean Windows?